james-jw/xq-promise/README.md

 This library implements the [promise][0] pattern as seen in many other languages and frameworks.
 Most notably those in the javascript community, such as jQuery and Q.js.

-The pattern resolves around the idea of <code>deferred</code> execution through what is often called a
+The pattern resolves around the idea of deferred execution through what is often called a
 <code>deferred</code> object.
 When an action is deferred, it returns a function, known as <code>promise</code> which
 when executed at a later time will perform and return the results of the work its deferring.